cedardb/examples/crdb_cdc_cedardb/README.md

 ## Start the CDC webhook endpoint

-For the time being, [startup.sh](./startup.sh) will need to be edited to align to your environment.
-This will all be put into Docker Compose at some point to simplify all of it.
+For the time being, [startup.sh](./startup.sh) **will need to be edited** to align to your environment.
+This will all be put into Docker Compose at some point to simplify things.

 ```bash
 ./startup.sh
 ```

 ## CockroachDB

+This is the syntax for creating the changefeeds.
+Note that, in the URLs here, there is an ordered list of the primary key components for each table, where the elements are separated by comma (`,`).

 ```sql
 CREATE CHANGEFEED FOR TABLE public.users